Jetstar Japan: Fleet

-As of August 2025, Jetstar Japan's fleet consists of the following aircraft:
+As of August 2025, Jetstar Japan operates the following aircraft:

 Fleet development

 Jetstar Japan began operations with three aircraft, and up to October 2013 was adding a new aircraft every four to six weeks.
 The airline planned to expand its initial fleet of three Airbus A320 aircraft to a total of 24 within the first few years of operation.
 However, due to delays in opening the second base at Kansai International Airport along with restrictions imposed on the company by Japanese authorities, the company paused its fleet expansion at eighteen aircraft.
 Fleet expansion restarted in October 2014 with two new A320s delivered prior to the end of that year.

-On 30 November 2018, three Airbus A321LR aircraft were allocated to Jetstar Japan between the 18 A321LRs ordered by Qantas for its Jetstar affiliate airlines, with delivery of the jets originally planned for mid-2020, but subsequently deferred to 2021.
+On 30 November 2018, three Airbus A321LR aircraft were allocated to Jetstar Japan between the 18 A321LRs ordered by Qantas for its Jetstar affiliate airlines, with delivery of the jets originally planned for mid 2020, but subsequently deferred to 2021.
 Unlike Jetstar's A321LRs which were revealed to have a seating capacity of 232, Jetstar Japan reported its A321LRs would have a seating capacity of 238.
 In March 2021, Qantas announced the temporary transfer of up to six of Jetstar Japan's Airbus A320s to Jetstar, citing the slower recovery of Japan's domestic travel market during the COVID-19 pandemic.

+While originally, it was reported that Jetstar Japan would operate A321-200P2Fs on behalf of Yamato Transport from 2024, Japan Airlines ultimately decided to operate the aircraft through its majority-owned Spring Airlines Japan subsidiary instead.